denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ```

-Now the diploid and tetraploid g46214 proteins have been loaded into pymol.
-We alligned them so the rotations produce good output.
-Using your mouse or trackpad, manually adjust the orientation of either the diploid/tetraploid protein to a position you are happy with.
+Now the diploid or tetraploid g46214 proteins have been loaded into pymol, Using your mouse or trackpad, manually adjust the orientation of either the diploid/tetraploid protein to a position you are happy with.
 Follow the next few steps:

  1. Navigate to the header of pymol and select the plugin tab, select APBS electrostatics.

  2. Select the drop down menu in the selection entry field (selection:[       ]) and select `polymer & tetraploid_g46214` to produce an object showing the electrostatic potential  across the whole tetraploid protein only.
 When that has completed a pop up will ask you to close something and you shoudl select yes.

- 3. Repeat steps 1 and 2 but select {`polymer & tetraploid_g46214_bbox_domains`,`polymer & tetraploid_g46214`,`polymer & diploid_g46214_bbox_domains`} to be able to produce an   object showing the electrostatic potential across the bbox domains only.
+ 3. Repeat steps 1 and 2 but select {`polymer & tetraploid_g46214_bbox_domains`} to be able to produce an   object showing the electrostatic potential across the bbox domains only.

 NOTE: if you do not have sufficient RAM the electrostatic potential will only be coloured across portions of the protein.
 If that occurs close all other running applications on your device and rereun the steps.